 A few tips: if you're traveling with children, make sure to bring a child safety seat with you from home.
 Also, take your destination into consideration as you choose which type of car you'd like to rent.
 If you'll be doing a lot of exploring a vehicle with four-wheel drive and good suspension is recommended, while if you're going to stick close to your hotel, you're fine renting the typical four-door sedan.

-Check the following table for several of the rental agencies located in this area.
+Check out the following chart for some of the rental centers in this area.

 |Ada Rent A Car||(809) 240-6686||Avenue J P Duarte 233 - Las Terrenas|

 |(809) 240-6784||J P Duarte 258 - Las Terrenas|